phanrahan/pe/dsl/dsl_semantics.md

   - If the same nominal register/quantitative register (register, not register file) appears on the left side of multiple assignments, then only the last executed one will take effect.

 ### Expressions
 We derive most of the expression semantics from python expression semantics, as well as the semantics of the `BitVector` class.
 Most importantly we inherit operator precedence and evaluation order from python.
 See [Type System](#type-system) for type-based restrictions on operations.
 Generally, the language is "strictly" typed.
 Arbitrarily nested expressions are allowed in the language.
 Beyond standard arithmetic, logic, and comparison operators, the language also includes explicit signed- and zero-extend operations, as well as bit-level splicing operations.
 (We refer to these operations as cast operations.)
-Expressions in our language are trees where non-leaf nodes are arithmetic/logic/comparison/cast operations, and variables and literals are leaf nodes.
+Expressions in our language are trees where non-leaf nodes are arithmetic/logic/comparison/cast operations, and leaf nodes are variables and literals.

 ### Control Flow
 The language supports two kinds of control flow constructs: